 If you’re a non-Filipino, then I strongly suggest you get travel insurance before going to San Juan or anywhere else in the Philippines for that matter.
 The fact is, you never know what can happen.
 If something happens to you while surfing, like getting whacked on the head with a surfboard, then having travel insurance will be a godsend.

-I’m not an expert on San Juan but I do hope that you find this guide useful.
+I may be Filipino but I don’t consider myself an expert on San Juan.
+With that said, I do hope that you find this guide useful.
 I’m only sharing some of the things I learned from our trip.
-If you have any suggestions or simply want to share your own experiences, then please feel free to do so in the comments section below.
+If you have any questions or suggestions, then please feel free to leave them in the comment section below.
 You’re welcome to join our Facebook Travel Group as well.
-We’d love to hear from you.

 Thanks for stopping by and have an awesome time surfing and food tripping in La Union!

 These are some of the things we brought with us to San Juan.
-As you can tell, I document a lot of content for this blog so most of the things I bring are photo and video equipment. 😆 If you’d like to see what other gear we use, then you can check out our “What’s in Our Backpack?” post.
+If you’d like to see else we bring on trips, then you can check out our “What’s in Our Backpack?” post.
 (NOTE: The following links are affiliate links.)

 JB and Renée are the Traveleaters behind Will Fly for Food, a travel blog for the gastronomically inclined.
 They enjoy experiencing food from different cultures so they’ve made it their mission to try every country’s national dish.
 Read more about them and their National Dish Quest here.